 The Perfect Itinerary

 We wake the following morning and do a farm hike, then come back for BBQ bacon and eggs and enjoy a relaxing morning reading.
 We then select a few wineries and a great restaurant for an indulgent day out but start at Mudgee Honey Haven for our morning coffee fix and to taste some honey and local produce.
 There is a ‘Mudgee Region’ Magazine on the coffee table to work out what wineries have lunch on what days.
-A few of my favourites are Pipeclay Pumphouse (fine dining with degustation options), Blacklea (for 5 course degustation on weekends), Di Lusso (Italian on the vineyard overlooking the dam), Lowes (for platters), Zin House (one chef hat restaurant opened Friday to Monday), Burnbrae for weekend wood fired pizzas and platters, Huntingtons (for weekend burgers).
+A few of my favourites are Pipeclay Pumphouse (fine dining with degustation options), Blacklea (for 5 course degustation on weekends), Di Lusso (Italian on the vineyard overlooking the dam), Lowes (for platters), Zin House (one chef hat restaurant opened Friday to Monday), Burnbrae for weekend wood fired pizzas and platters and mid week share platters, Huntingtons (for weekend burgers).
 Peter Van Gent Winery is great to pop into on the way home to have some Port and chocolates or Baker Willimas Distillery for gin, whisky, schnapps and liqueurs.
 Other favourite stops are the Olive Nest and Aril Estate for olives, oils and pomegranates.
 Again, we head back in time for sunset drinks.
 If we feel like dinner, we will either drive 5 minutes down the road to the Gold and Fleece Hotel which is a quintessential country pub or eat in at the farm.

 If were heading home on a Sunday, on our way, we pop into Burnbrae for their Sunday Pizzas followed by a little bit of retail therapy in Mudgee.